milindparikh/mps/README.md

 our ignorance in working with cowboy).
 THere are some steps that must be taken after the rel is built on a manual basis.

+		STEP 2.e IS NOW DONE AS A PART OF THE make rel PROCESS

             2.e Copy the priv directory under apps/mps/src to two places rel/mps
 		       rel/mps/lib/mps-1        -> you will need to mkdir mps-1 under lib first

             2.f Under console, you are now in erlang world do a mps_pubsub:create_topics().